Skip to main content

 While you are drinking

 Alcohol acts quickly on the brain.
-It can change your feelings and behaviour for a while, depending on the amount you drink.
+It can change how you are feeling and your behaviour, depending on the amount you drink.

 You may like the effects of alcohol and want to keep drinking to keep experiencing those effects.